HiltonRoscoe/CDFPrototype/subset/SUBSET.md

 This constraint says that our `context` is the `Candidate` class and the rule is `invariant` or should always apply.
 The body of the constraint says that the `Person`'s `DateOfBirth` attribute must always be defined.

-> The [Semantic Validator](https://www.npmjs.com/package/semval) tool provides the capability to validate rules against NIST 1500-XXX JSON instances.
+> The [Semantic Validator](https://www.npmjs.com/package/semval) tool provides the capability to validate OCL rules against NIST 1500-XXX JSON instances.

 ### Contextualizing for XML